Kokan/ttaf/README.md

 ### ISODATA

 ISODATA is an improvement of k-means which doesn't require the user to give the correct number of clusters up front.
 The ISODATA uses heuristics for manipulating the current list of clusters.
-This current ISODATA implementation is based on the one described in Pattern Recognition Principles book [[6]](#6).
+The current ISODATA implementation is based on the one described in Pattern Recognition Principles book [[6]](#6).
 It utilizes three cluster list manipulation:
 * Dropping small clusters
 * Merging close clusters